 Earlier this month, a new Smart wearable was launched in CES 2015 Consumer Electronics Show in Las Vegas, in the form of the Altra Halo smart shoe.
-These shoes helps the runners to improve style and performance, using instant feedback.
-The Altra Halo Smart Shoe have been made to give runners the capacity to check their walk in a flash and are equipped with sensors.
+These shoes help the runners to improve style and performance, using instant feedback.
+The Altra Halo Smart Shoe has been made to give runners the capacity to check their walk in a flash and is equipped with sensors.
 The all-new Altra Halo shoe is a smart shoe for runners with an integrated sensor that measures parts of your walk and sends it to your smartphone or iFit GPS Watch.

 Each of these watches incorporates GPS fitness tracking abilities, sleep monitoring and smartphone notifications.
 A more robust smartwatch, the Peak also incorporates heart rate sensors, an altimeter, a camera, a microphone, installed music storage, NFC and wireless charging.
 The sensors implanted in the Altra Halo trainers give users with steady feedback on their running style, as they run, permitting runners and athletes to change their foot position on the fly to increase additional performance and prevent bad habits from forming.